 Depths, diameter, material, seal, and amount

-If used, well liner depths, diameter, and PVC type of liner.
+If used, depths, diameter, and type of liner.

-If used, depths of the packer used in the well.
+If used, interval of the packer used in the well.

-If known, estimates of the location and yield rate of water bearing zones.
+Estimates of the depth and yield rate of water bearing zones.

-On this tab there are 9 required fields indicated by a red *.
+On this tab there are 11 required fields indicated by a red asterisk (*).
 In addition, as much information as is known should be included.
-The required fields include the following:
+The fields include the following:

-- Driller Well ID – A unique identification number assigned by the driller.
+- Driller Well ID – a unique identification number assigned by the driller.
 It can be any unique combination up to 15 characters long.
-Once the report is submitted, this number cannot be changed.
+Once the report is saved or validated, this number cannot be changed.

-- Type of Activity – The subject of the driller’s report.
+- Type of Activity – the subject of the driller’s report.
 “New Well” is the default activity.
 Click on the dropdown menu to select something other than “New Well.”
-When another option is chosen, a new box opens up: “Original Well By.”
+When another type of activity is chosen such as “Cleanout,” “Other,” or “Yield Enhancement,” a new box also opens up: “Original Well By.”
 Select the appropriate button (either “Current Driller” or “Another Driller”).
 If “Another Driller” is selected, an additional box appears asking for the name of the “Original Driller.”
 If the original driller is not known, indicate “unknown.”
-If “Well Abandonment” is chosen as the Type of Activity, an additional box “Reason for Abandonment” appears.
-Select the reason from the dropdown menu.
+For “Well Abandonment” use the separate report form from the main menu.

-- Owner – This can be a business entity or a person.
+- Owner – this can be a business, government, person, etc.

-- Coordinate Method – The method of determining the well’s location coordinates in decimal degrees.
+- Coordinate Method – the method of determining the well’s location coordinates in decimal degrees.
 Choose from the dropdown menu.
 When using a hand-held GPS for determining the coordinates, choose “GPS – Global Positioning System.”
-(If you can identify your location on a map, you can select "View Map of this Location" and zoom to the area on the map.
-Then just click on the map to insert coordinates in the box below.
-To change coordinates, just click again.)
-If you use the Map Viewer, "Commerical Street Atlas Viewer" will be selected for you.
+If you use the Mapping function, "Commercial Street Atlas Program" will be selected for you.

 Degrees, Decimal Minutes: